kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Features for Customer Models

-Tenure captures loyalty.
+Tenure captures loyalty
-Frequency captures engagement.
+Frequency captures engagement
 Recency captures momentum

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.